 [wpv-conditional if="( $(wpcf-budget) eq '50' )" evaluate="false"] Your output [/wpv-conditional]

 Debug output lets you quickly find why conditional logic isn’t doing what you expect it to do.
 When you enable debug output, site administrators (and only them) will see full details of the fields involved in the conditional logic and the way they are evaluated.

 To enable debug mode, add the debug=”true” attribute to the wpv-conditional shortcode.
 For example:

 [wpv-conditional if="( $(wpcf-budget) eq '500' )" debug="true"][/wpv-conditional]

 You can also enable debug mode when you create the conditional expression.
-To do this, click on the Debug tab in the GUI for inserting conditional output:
+To do this, click on the Conditional debug tab in the dialog for inserting conditional output:

 Visit the “Using debug mode – example” subpage to see a detailed example.